Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Maitland had a lower than average income level nationally in financial year 2023.
-The median income among taxpayers was $42,040 and the average income stood at $52,166.
-This compares to figures for Rest of NSW which were $52,390 and $65,215 respectively.
-Based on Wage Price Index growth since financial year 2023, current estimates project approximately $45,765 (median) and $56,788 (average) as of September 2025.
-Census data indicates that household, family and personal incomes in Maitland all fall between the 16th percentiles nationally.
-The predominant income cohort spans 29.1% of locals (705 people) earning $800 - 1,499, contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 29.9%.
-Housing affordability pressures are severe in Maitland, with only 81.0% of income remaining after housing costs, ranking at the 14th percentile nationally.
+The suburb of Maitland had a lower than average income level nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers was $42,040 and the average income stood at $52,166, compared to Regional NSW's figures of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $45,765 (median) and $56,788 (average) as of September 2025.
+Census data shows household, family and personal incomes in Maitland all fall between the 16th and 16th percentiles nationally.
+Income distribution reveals that the predominant cohort spans 29.1% of locals (705 people) in the $800 - 1,499 category, contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 29.9%.
+Housing affordability pressures are severe, with only 81.0% of income remaining, ranking at the 14th percentile.

 Frequently Asked Questions - Income